e-zk/cpass/README.md

 		}
 	]

-A user's primary bookmarks file is located at `$HOME/.CryptopassBookmarks.txt`.
-To use a different bookmarks file give it's path using the `-b` flag.
+A user's primary bookmarks file is located at `$XDG_CONFIG_HOME/cpass/bookmarks.json`.
+To use a different bookmarks file provide a path using the `-b` flag.

-## building
-Using the `make(1)` command:

-	# install dependencies (optional)
-	make deps

-	# build cpass binary
-	make build
+## build + installation

 ### dependencies
 cpass depends on: